SkautDevs/kissj/README.md

 # Core features:

-- get information from pariticipants as easy as possible
+- get information from participants as easy as possible
 - automatic generation informations for payment
 - currently supporting roles: Patrol (Patrol Leader + 9 Participants) & IST
 - backend full administration for event registration team - access to participants data with edit possibility
 - no use of clunky password int process of registration